 Transfer Distinction Award

-If you are a student who meets our transfer admission criteria and has earned, or are scheduled to earn an Associate Degree from a community college prior to enrolling at St. John’s, you are now guaranteed a minimum 40% tuition discount.
+If you are a new transfer student who meets our transfer admission criteria and has earned, or are scheduled to earn an Associate Degree from a community college prior to enrolling at St. John’s, you are now guaranteed a minimum 40% tuition discount.
 The Transfer Distinction Award for the 2014-15 academic year is valued at $15,000.
 The award will be renewed at $15,000 per year for the next two or three years, as long as you remain continuously enrolled as an undergraduate student and maintain good academic standing.
 Please note that this award is intended for new transfer students only and may not be combined with a University Transfer Merit Scholarship.